List of AFC Cup and AFC Champions League Two finals

 The AFC Champions League Two, formerly the AFC Cup, is an association football competition established in 2004 by Asian Football Confederation.
 It is considered the second most important international competition for Asian clubs, after the AFC Champions League Elite.
 Clubs qualify for the AFC Champions League Two based on their performance in national leagues and cup competitions.
 For the first 5 years of the competition, the final was contested over two legs, one at each participating club's stadium, but since 2009, the final is held as a single match.
 Syrian side Al-Jaish won the inaugural competition in 2004, defeating Syrian side Al-Wahda on away goals.

 Al-Kuwait and Al-Quwa Al-Jawiya are the most successful clubs in the competition's history, having won three titles each.
 Clubs from Kuwait won four titles, making them the most successful nation in the competition.
 The tournament is dominated by clubs from West Asia, with the only winners from outside that region being Uzbek side FC Nasaf in 2011, Malaysian side Johor Darul Ta'zim in 2015 and Australian side Central Coast Mariners in 2024.
-The current champions are Sharjah, who beat Lion City Sailors 2–1 in the 2025 final.
+The current champions are Gamba Osaka, who beat Al-Nassr 1–0 in the 2026 final.